Keyboard shortcuts

 Processing pipeline

 Lot-related processing runs during journal finalising as a sequence of stages.
 Errors (missing lot cost, ambiguous selectors, dispose before acquire, invalid lots: tag values, etc.) are reported at load time.
+Their excerpts show the entry as the user wrote it - postings reverted to their original parse-time form, generated postings omitted - rather than the processed in-memory entry, mentioning the problem posting’s inferred amount when it is not visible in the excerpt (transactionAsWritten in Lots.hs, #2686).
 See SPEC-finalising.md for how this sits in the broader pipeline.

 1. journalInferBasisFromAccountNames — parse cost basis from any lot subaccount names ({...} components) in posting account names.

-1. journalAddGainOrUGainPosting — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching balancing posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
+3. journalAddGainOrUGainPosting — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching balancing posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
+Disposal transactions are recognised by shape: a negative lotful or cost-basis amount.

 The gated stages raise errors when the journal contains lot-related content that can’t be resolved (missing lot cost, ambiguous selectors, dispose before acquire, malformed lots: tag values, etc.); --ignore-lots suppresses these by skipping the stages entirely.

 The --lots flag is a display toggle consumed in the report-loading layer (journalTransform in Hledger.Cli.Utils).
-When absent, journalCollapseLotDetail strips lot subaccount suffixes from account names and drops synthetic _split-posting and _lot-parent-assertion postings from each transaction.
-Posting amounts are left alone; print relies on its existing transactionWithMostlyOriginalPostings logic to revert to poriginal when displaying non-explicit output.
+When absent, journalCollapseLotDetail strips lot subaccount suffixes from account names, drops synthetic _lot-parent-assertion postings, and merges runs of _lotsplit-posting fragments (per-lot dispose/transfer splits sharing the same poriginal) back to a single posting carrying the user’s original amount.
+Posting amounts on other postings are left alone; print relies on transactionWithMostlyOriginalPostings to revert to poriginal when displaying non-explicit output.

 See SPEC-finalising for more details of the implementation.